-During the setup process it will be necessary to change the setting for the appropriate CT to AC Battery; refer to CT Config (page Error!
-Bookmark not defined.).
-Also refer to Supply Grid - Network Settings - Battery (page 28 Error!
-Bookmark not defined.) for information on setting the 'priority' of battery systems.
+During the setup process it will be necessary to change the setting for the appropriate CT to AC Battery; refer to CT Config.
+Also refer to Supply Grid - Network Settings - Battery for information on setting the 'priority' of battery systems.